Ungaretti/Notepad-config-file-for-Red-Language/README.md

 This is not a plugin.

-Installation Instructions
+Installation Instructions:

-    Save Red-lang.xml to your computer
+1-Save Red-lang.xml to your computer
-    Open Notepad++
+2-Open Notepad++
-    Click Language > Define your language...
+3-Click Language > Define your language...
-    Click Import and navigate to Red-lang.xml
+4-Click Import and navigate to Red-lang.xml
-    Import it and restart Notepad++
+5-Import it and restart Notepad++